bloominstituteoftechnology/Data-Structures/README.md

  * LRU Caches

 ## Tasks
-1. Implement each data structure, starting with the queue.
+1. Implement each data structure, starting with the linked list data structure.
 Make sure you're in the approriate directory, then run `python3 test_[NAME OF DATA STRUCTURE].py` to run the tests for that data structure and check your progress.
 Get all the tests passing for each data structure.

 2. Open up the `Data_Structures_Questions.md` file, which asks you to evaluate the runtime complexity of each of the methods you implemented for each data structure.
 Add your answers to each of the questions in the file.

- > NOTE: The quickest and easiest way to reliably import a file in Python is to just copy and paste the file you want to import into the same directory as the file that wants to import.
-This obviously isn't considered best practice, but it is the most reliable way to do it across all platforms.

 ### Queues
  * Should have the methods: `enqueue`, `dequeue`, and `len`.